MohamedsGap/Personal-Website/docs/resume.md

 ### Student Community Ambassador at OpenClassrooms

 _Sep.
-2020 – Present_
+2020 – Apr.
+2021_

-- As student community ambassador, I help OpenClassrooms community for holding technical webinars and mentoring students in their projects.
+- As student community ambassador, help OpenClassrooms community for holding technical webinars and mentoring students in their projects.

 ## Activities